frillsdev/frills-neocities/content/blog/2023-october.md

 Which also gives me access to a custom domain and all file types!

 ## 🌲 Walk in the woods
 On a free (original plans fell through) weekend, we took the car out to a local woodland I hadn't been before.
 It was gorgeous, quiet, and earthy.
-The trees we're quite as old and the canopy was not as thick, but it reminded me of the forests in Vancouver from our trip in April 2023.
+The trees weren't quite as old and the canopy was not as thick, but it reminded me of the forests in Vancouver from our trip in April 2023.

 ## 👯 Rescheduled sister visit
 My sister originally cancelled a visit earlier in the month because she was poorly.
 We haven't had a sisterly catch up (just me and her) in probably about a year, it was long long overdue.
 We had a lot of heavy, deep and meaningfuls.
 It was so good to catch up and want to do it more.